In this blog post, I share over 25 tips to stay safe as a solo female traveler. Learn how to stay safe & have fun on your first solo trip!

 GET A DAYPACK

 Separate your valuables into a separate, smaller bag and keep it by your side.
+Purchase an anti-theft bag, if possible.
 Do not pack your valuables into your main luggage bag or into a checked bag.
 On transportation, these bags are usually thrown around and out of sight.

 Keep your cash & cards distributed throughout various compartments.
 If one bag is stolen, you'll still have the cash or card left in another bag.
 This saved me a lot of hassle when I was robbed in Colombia.